hackclub/hackclub/workshops/drumpad/README.md

 ![Preview of HTML with layout CSS applied, the pads are in a grid but all gray](https://cloud-edj42rbl8.vercel.app/0screencapture-drum-emmanuel39hanks-repl-co-2020-11-07-23_43_18.png)

-We will write code to make hovering effects, inactive or active states, to make it stand out. and make the experience better.
-We will do that with the following code
+We will write code to add hovering effects, inactive or active states, to make it stand out and make the experience better.

-Adding a rounded border, we will go where we wrote code for our `.box` class and add radius to our pads and a color.
+We will go where we wrote styling for our `.box` class and we will add styling that will give our pads a rounded border with a pinkish color.

 ```css
 .box {